-The Sub-Fund may use derivatives, but this is not to promote the environmental or social characteristics.
+The Portfolio may use derivatives, but this is not to promote the environmental or social characteristics.
 The ESG evaluation applies to financial derivative instruments where a single issuer is the underlying asset (i.e., credit default swaps) and neither long or short positions are permitted on any excluded issuers as a result of sustainability factors in order to promote the environmental or social characteristics.

-A Sub-Fund may have exposure to excluded issuers via financial derivative instruments including, but not limited to, those where a financial index is the underlying, which may be used for investment, hedging purposes and efficient portfolio management and not to promote the environmental or social characteristics.
-Moreover, any exclusion applicable to sovereign issuers (where relevant to the strategy) does not restrict the Sub-Fund from having exposure to instruments which are indirectly related to such issuers such as currency or interest rate derivative instruments, as these do not promote the environmental or social characteristics.
-Exposure to financial derivative instruments is not monitored based on the Sub-Fund's net assets and therefore not reflected as part of the asset allocation above.
-Instead, monitoring will be in line with the global exposure limits of the Sub-Fund.
+A Portfolio may have exposure to excluded issuers via financial derivative instruments including, but not limited to, those where a financial index is the underlying, which may be used for investment, hedging purposes and efficient portfolio management and not to promote the environmental or social characteristics.
+Moreover, any exclusion applicable to sovereign issuers (where relevant to the strategy) does not restrict the Portfolio from having exposure to instruments which are indirectly related to such issuers such as currency or interest rate derivative instruments, as these do not promote the environmental or social characteristics.
+Exposure to Financial derivative instruments is dynamically monitored and reviewed to ensure consistency with the investment mandate and any related restrictions.
+Exposure to financial derivative instruments is not reflected as part of the asset allocation above.